Climate Summit: COP23

 - A response has been given to the need to speed up the pace of the actions before 2020, with a pre-2020 Action Plan that analyses the distance to the objectives and brings up specific proposals for improvement.

-Before the actual COP23, the Fijian city of Nadi hosted the Pre-COP on October 17th and 18th: a series of closed-door sessions for political leaders and key advisors where attendees shared their views on the key points regarding the upcoming Conference of the Parties.
+Before the actual COP23, the Fijian city of Nadi hosted the Pre-COP External link, opens in new window. on October 17th and 18th: a series of closed-door sessions for political leaders and key advisors where attendees shared their views on the key points regarding the upcoming Conference of the Parties.

-With the aim of progressing in the attainment of its environmental objectives — reduction of 30% of its greenhouse emissions by 2020, of 50% by 2030 and being carbon neutral by 2050 —, Iberdrola participated in the COP23, showing its leadership in the fight against climate change, goal no. 13 of the Sustainable Development Goals (SDGs).
+With the aim of progressing in the attainment of its environmental objectives, Iberdrola participated in the COP23 External link, opens in new window., showing its leadership in the fight against climate change, goal no. 13 of the Sustainable Development Goals (SDGs).
 The company is actively engaged in these Goals of the Global Compact, which were already included in its business strategy and Sustainable Management Policy.